dbgarlisch/ScratchArea/pwio-utils.md

 POSSIBILITY OF SUCH DAMAGES AND REGARDLESS OF THE FAULT OR NEGLIGENCE OF POINTWISE.

-[gridCoord]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GgGlyph-cxx.html#coord "What is a grid coord?"
+[coord]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GgGlyph-cxx.html#coord "What is a grid coord?"

-[gridPoint]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GgGlyph-cxx.html#point "What is a grid point?"
+[point]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GgGlyph-cxx.html#point "What is a grid point?"

-[volCond]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphVolumeCondition-cxx.html "What is a volume condition?"
+[pwVolumeCondition]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphVolumeCondition-cxx.html "What is a volume condition?"

-[bndryCond]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphBoundaryCondition-cxx.html "What is a boundary condition?"
+[pwBoundaryCondition]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphBoundaryCondition-cxx.html "What is a boundary condition?"

 [pwNote]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphNote-cxx.html "What is a pw::Note?"

-[pwBlk]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphBlock-cxx.html "What is a pw::Block?"
+[pwBlock]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphBlock-cxx.html "What is a pw::Block?"

-[pwDom]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphDomain-cxx.html "What is a pw::Domain?"
+[pwDomain]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphDomain-cxx.html "What is a pw::Domain?"

-[pwCon]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphConnector-cxx.html "What is a pw::Connector?"
+[pwConnector]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphConnector-cxx.html "What is a pw::Connector?"

 [pwNode]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphNode-cxx.html "What is a pw::Node?"

+[pwEdge]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphEdge-cxx.html "What is a pw::Edge?"

+[pwFace]: http://www.pointwise.com/glyph2/files/Glyph/cxx/GlyphFace-cxx.html "What is a pw::Face?"